neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/CWK-ChatGPT-MidJourney-Prompt-Template.md

 * Do not use parentheses.

+* Do not use colons in the first description part.

 * Do not use quotes.

 * Make the first description part sound natural, but use the parameter list as it is.